AbdullahButt533/news-articles/README.md

 ### ERD
  - You can find ERD here https://drive.google.com/file/d/1C4U1bhUWnZvPTd0D1s2UfUFRspIeFaU5/view?usp=share_link

+ ### DEPLOYMENT
+ - As Heroku is not providing free services now, I could not deploy the application.
+Furthermore, I've researched how to deploy the application for free.
+There was a couple of options `fly.io` and `aws free tier`.
+But these both required credit card details
  ### GITHUB REPO
  - https://github.com/AbdullahButt533/news-articles.git
    It's a private repo.
 Please use your token to fetch repo